johnclary/atd-vz-data/atd-vzd/data_model_readme.md

 #### 7. Create a query that demonstrates the correct source of truth when crashes and units have edits from both CRIS and the VZ user

 The truth is stored in the `crashes` and `units` table.
 So we can just query them as needed.
 These queries also construct the `unique_unit_types` column, per the requirements.
-In reality we would establish dedicated views for columns such as this which be efficiently calculated on the fly.
+In reality we would establish dedicated views for computed columns that can be efficiently calculated on the fly.

 ```sql
 -- 7a.
 Query for a single crash by ID